Launching September 2026

 We do not live our lives on the days when everything is decided.
 We live them on Tuesdays.

-The moment he walked into the room I could tell this was not a problem about information.
+The moment he walked into the room, I could tell this was not an information problem.

 He set two careful stacks of paper on the table between us.
 Spreadsheets.
 Scenarios.
-Pros weighed against cons that had changed places so many times the balance had started to feel like choreography.
+Pros weighed against cons, which had changed places so many times that the balance had started to feel like choreography.
 He was a decisive man.
 The kind of person other people brought their hard problems to, and he knew it, had built a quiet confidence around knowing it, and now that confidence had nowhere useful to go.
 He had been circling the same decision for months.
 Stay in the role or leave.
-Every time he got close to an answer it dissolved.
+Every time he got close to an answer, it dissolved.
 Every time he thought he understood what he wanted, the other side of the argument assembled itself with equal conviction.

 “I need to decide,” he said.
 “I’ve been doing this for months and I’m no closer than the day I started.”

-"Which way should I swim," he said.
-"You're the coach.
-Tell me."
+“Which way should I swim?” he asked.
+“You’re the coach.
+Tell me.”

 I asked him to turn the first page of his stack face down.